preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/enterprise-glossary/index.rst

-Enterprise Glossary
+Enterprise glossary
 ====================

-Enterprise Glossary can be used for taxonomies/terms, to edit look and feel and/or to connect the term to a page for more information.
+Enterprise glossary can be used for taxonomies/terms, to edit look and feel and/or to connect the term to a page for more information.
 Terms can even be created specifically to provide more information where it's needed.

 Also, if you plan to use the block "Taxonomy navigation" you need to set up the taxonomies to be used for navigation here.

-Here's an example of a People Rollup displaying three properties:
+Here's an example of a people rollup displaying three properties:

 .. image:: glossary-example.png